rohany/rohany.github.io/src/content/blog/research-ideas.md

 Apophenia.
 One day, the NVIDIA Research Programming Systems Group was getting a talk from the [CUTLASS](https://github.com/NVIDIA/cutlass) team about the challenges of writing high-performance dense linear algebra programs for the [Hopper GPU](https://www.nvidia.com/en-us/data-center/technologies/hopper-architecture/).
-The talk focused on how the new matrix multiplication accelerators deployed within the GPU (Tensor Cores) were forcing programmers to write all sorts of gnarly concurrent and asynchronous code to achieve peak performance.
+The talk focused on how the new matrix multiplication accelerators deployed within the GPU ([Tensor Cores](https://www.nvidia.com/en-us/data-center/tensor-cores/)) were forcing programmers to write all sorts of gnarly concurrent and asynchronous code to achieve peak performance.
-I had been programming GPUs since 2016, and seeing this kind of change in the programming model struck me as a serious problem for GPU programming.
-This was especially striking because all the work I had done in the last 4 years, and the whole Legion ecosystem, was about programming complex distributed machines while allowing programmers to write purely sequential programs!
+I had been programming GPUs since 2016, and seeing this kind of change in the programming model struck me as a serious problem.
+This was especially striking because all the work I had done in the last 4 years, and the whole history of the Legion ecosystem, was about programming complex distributed machines while allowing programmers to write purely sequential programs!
 I immediately latched onto this idea, and inspired by [Sequoia](https://graphics.stanford.edu/papers/sequoia/sequoia_sc06.pdf), developed [Cypress](https://rohany.github.io/publications/pldi2025-cypress.pdf).
 Cypress proposed an alternative programming model to the current CUDA style, allowing programmers to write sequential programs and have the compiler insert all the asynchrony and data movement needed for high performance.
-This project was purely from getting lucky and hearing this talk (themes 1 and 2), and having the right viewpoint to tackle the problem in a different way (themes 3 and 4).
+This project was started purely from getting lucky and hearing the talk from the CUTLASS group (themes 1 and 2), and having the right viewpoint to tackle the problem in a different way (themes 3 and 4).

 After working on Cypress, I picked up Joseph's prototypes for the actor-task work.
-After we finished that, I returned to thinking about Cypress in the context of thinking about porting Cypress to the new [Blackwell GPU](https://www.nvidia.com/en-us/data-center/technologies/blackwell-architecture/).
+After we finished that work, I returned in 2025 to thinking about Cypress in the context of thinking about porting Cypress to the new [Blackwell GPU](https://www.nvidia.com/en-us/data-center/technologies/blackwell-architecture/).
 It was known that, like Hopper, Blackwell required new code and new optimizations to get peak performance.
-The most dramatic changes were new [software pipelining](https://en.wikipedia.org/wiki/Software_pipelining) and [warp specialization](https://rohany.github.io/blog/warp-specialization/) strategies, which resulted in significant code differences from Hopper.
-This wasn't a huge surprise though: the [Flash Attention 3](https://arxiv.org/abs/2407.08608) algorithm was released while we were developing Cypress, which proposed new software pipelining and warp specialization strategies for Hopper.
-Back then, Mike Bauer and I confirmed that standard software pipelining algorithms could have derived what was proposed in Flash Attention 3 (planting an acorn).
+The most dramatic changes were new [software pipelining](https://en.wikipedia.org/wiki/Software_pipelining) and [warp specialization](https://rohany.github.io/blog/warp-specialization/) strategies, which resulted in significant code and algorithmic differences from Hopper.
+This wasn't a huge surprise though: the [Flash Attention 3](https://arxiv.org/abs/2407.08608) algorithm was released while we were developing Cypress in 2024, which proposed new software pipelining and warp specialization strategies for Hopper.
+Back then, Mike and I confirmed that standard software pipelining algorithms could have derived what was proposed in Flash Attention 3 (planting an acorn).
 Now, with Blackwell, [Rupanshu Soi](https://rupanshusoi.github.io/) and I decided to revisit this idea, and ask why [standard](https://shiftleft.com/mirrors/www.hpl.hp.com/techreports/94/HPL-94-115.pdf)